Bastion Bungalow, Fort Kochi

-Fort Emmanuel was the first fort made by a European power in Asia.
-It was built by the Portuguese at Cochin [present Fort Kochi] in 1503.
+Fort Emmanuel was the first fort constructed by a European power in Asia, erected by the Portuguese at Cochin [now known as Fort Kochi] in 1503.

-When the Dutch took over Cochin in 1663, they reduced it to one-third its original size and rebuilt it with seven bastions.
+When the Dutch took over Cochin in 1663, they drastically reduced its size by a third and reconstructed it with seven imposing bastions.

-The British took control of Cochin in 1795.
-In 1803 the fort was destroyed by explosion.
-Only a part of the fort called the Stoormberg bastion (one of the seven bastions of the Dutch fort of Cochin) survived.
+The British seized control of Cochin in 1795, and in 1803, they destroyed the fort by means of an explosion.
+Miraculously, one of the seven bastions of the Dutch fort of Cochin, the Stoormberg bastion, survived.

-Another possibility is that the Brits built this mansion where the Stormberg bastion existed originally.
-According to 'The Dutch Overseas Architectural Survey: Mutual Heritage of Four Centuries in Three Continents', the Bastion Bungalow was most likely built by the British after the fortifications were demolished in 1803.
-This is further supported by an information board inside the Bastion Bungalow.
+Another possibility is that the Brits built this mansion where the Stormberg bastion once stood.
+According to 'The Dutch Overseas Architectural Survey: Mutual Heritage of Four Centuries in Three Continents', the Bastion Bungalow was likely erected by the British after the fortifications were dismantled in 1803.
+This is further corroborated by an information board inside the Bastion Bungalow.

-You can see a cannon on the terrace of this majestic building.
+There is a cannon on the terrace of this building.

 Now a heritage museum, Bastion Bungalow displays artefacts, paintings, and infographics that tell the story of Cochin's past.
 Through interactive infographics, visitors can gain a deeper understanding of Cochin's past and how it has shaped the city into what it is today.